regpy/regpy/doc/sphinx/source/Operators.rst

 Example
 -------

-Let us discuss as an example the simple point-wise squared modulus operator :math:`f\mapsto |f|^2` as found in :class:`regpy.operators.SquaredModulus`.
+Let us discuss as an example the simple point-wise squared modulus operator :math:`x\mapsto |x|^2` as found in :class:`regpy.operators.SquaredModulus`.
 The operators initialization just takes some domain and defines the codomain the real vector space of that domain.

-Now we can recall that the derivate at a point :math:`f` is given by :math:`h\mapsto 2\Re(\overline{f}\cdot h)`.
-Thus in the precompute of the evaluation we should store the point-wise factor that is the function :math:`x` multiplied with the factor 2.
+Note that the derivate at a point :math:`x` is given by :math:`h\mapsto 2\Re(\overline{x}\cdot h)`.
+Thus if :code:`_eval` is called with the operator called with the option :code:`differentiate=True`, indicating that not only :math:`|x|^2` is needed, but also later evaluations of the derivative at :math:`x` in different directions :math:`h`, we should store the point-wise multiplier :math:`2*x`.
 Hence we obtain the evaluation method

 .. code-block:: python